lucas-apd/github-org-box/README.md

 - Number of vulnerable libs.

 Todo:
-- [ ] If dependabot alerts is active for all new repositories
+- [ ] If dependabot alerts is active by default
 - [ ] Containerization
 - [ ] Create a dashboard